-To help you better understand the legal process surrounding divorce in New Hampshire, below is a sample fact pattern and case evaluation.
+To help you better understand the legal process surrounding divorce in New Hampshire and Maine, below is a sample fact pattern and case evaluation.
 This is hypothetical and not based on an actual case result.

 John and Jane were married seven years ago and lived together for four years before that.
 John is 45 years of age.
 Jane is 42 years of age.
 They have a 5-year-old son named James.
 In November 2010, the parties separated informally (without court involvement).
 When they separated, they moved out of the marital home located in Manchester.
 As a result of the recent drop in real estate values, the home is valued at about $275,000, and they owe about the same amount.
 They each now rent their own apartment in the Manchester area.
 They have had an informal parenting agreement since November 2010.
 James is with his mother on Monday and Tuesday, and with his father on Wednesday and Thursday.
 They share the weekends as agreed.
 The parties have expressed a preference for maintaining the status quo with regard to James.
 John has a high school education and is a couple of credits short of an associate's degree in business.
 He works for a home security company and has historically made about $50,000/year.
 Jane has a bachelor's degree in psychology and a masters in counseling.
 Up until recently, she worked full-time as a counselor/therapist and historically made about $40,000/year.
 For the last two years, she has worked part time and is about a year away from becoming a registered nurse (RN).
 John has a 401(k) through work with a current value of about $80,000.
 He also has a pension through a previous employer which he earned before the marriage.
 Jane has a 403(b) that's worth about $50,000.
 Jane's mother died in February 2011, and Jane inherited about $30,000.